-Revocable (“Living”) Trust – The Trust Agreement creates what is typically referred to as a “Living Trust”.
-The Trust Agreement is entirely revocable and amendable by you during your lifetime, but becomes irrevocable at death.
+Revocable (“Living”) Trust – A Trust Agreement creates what is typically referred to as a “Living Trust”.
+A Trust Agreement is entirely revocable and amendable by you during your lifetime, but becomes irrevocable upon your death.
 Any assets that you transfer (or ‘fund’) to the Trust during your lifetime will remain within your control and will avoid probate upon your death.
 Assets that you do not transfer (or ‘fund’) to the Trust will be subject to probate, but will pass to the Trust through the probate process (under your “Pour-over Will”).
 The expectation is that you will transfer all of your assets to the Trust so that it will not be necessary to probate your Will.
 Revocable Trusts can be excellent vehicles for disability planning, privacy and probate avoidance.

 Pour-over Will – A Pour-over Will is a specific type of will used in conjunction with your Revocable (“Living”) Trust.
 In the event that you die with assets outside of your Revocable Living Trust, a Pour-over Will acts to complete your estate plan, by “pouring” those assets into your Revocable Trust.

 And if you have minor children, the following documents are highly recommended: